SayujjataMalvade/AWS-DevOps-Zero-To-Hero/Day 5/VPC.md

 - Internet Gateway for external internet access.
 - NAT Gateway for private resources to access the internet.
 - Peering connections or other subnets for internal communication.

+---

+## Security Group

+A **security group** is a core component of security that operates at the **ENI (Elastic Network Interface) level**, meaning it applies to individual EC2 instances.
+It is:

+- **Stateful:** If an inbound rule is created, the corresponding outbound rule is automatically applied.
+- Configured with rules that specify the protocols, port numbers, and IP ranges allowed to access the EC2 instance.
+- Used to restrict or allow traffic based on IP and port-level configurations.

+---

+## Network Access Control List (NACL)

+A **NACL** operates at the **subnet level** and provides an additional layer of security.
+Key points include:

+- Works with the five security layers in the cloud: ENI, Subnet, Load Balancer, WAF, and Firewall.
+- **Stateless:** Inbound and outbound rules must be explicitly defined, and the rules are evaluated based on a priority list.
+- Useful for defining fine-grained control over traffic entering or leaving a subnet.